Chufle/kutter/README.md

 API Gateway is deployed to provide REST API Endpoints.
 The endpoints are:
 * `/prod/get-object?objectId=uuid`: to retrieve item information of the kutter-table object. "uuid" must be replaced by the item uuid.
 * `/prod/`: list all items of the kutter-table.
-* `/prod/news_crawler?topic=*&dateFrom=*`: list all news articles regarding topic-search and date.
-News are imported from news-api archive to the kutter-table.
+* `/prod/news_crawler?topic=*&dateFrom=**`: list all news articles regarding topic-search and date.
+News are imported from news-api archive to the kutter-table. "*" has to be replaced by the topic and  "**" by the date, which has the format YYYY-MM-DD.
 * `/prod/put-project-object?location=*`: creates a kutter-table item of the type project-object.
-Project items main metadata information, by the moment, is the location where the news happend.
+Project items main metadata information, by the moment, is the location where the news happend. "*" has to be replaced by the location value.
-* `/search-objects?search=*`: executes a photo-object item search over the metadata "originalFileName" and "creationDate".
+* `/search-objects?search=*`: executes a photo-object item search over the metadata "originalFileName" and "creationDate". "*" has to be replaced by the search value.
+CreationDate has the format YYYY-MM-DD.

 The root-address of the endpoints is not fix, because of the PoC character of this project, and could be retrieved from the AWS Service.